Project FUBELT: Plan

 The operation itself was aimed at creating a 'coup-climate' in which a coup would best take place.
 This, as ordered by Richard Nixon, authorized $10 million to the CIA to conduct this operation.
-To this day, this is the only record in US history of a US president ordering the overthrow of a democratically elected leader in a foreign country.
+To this day, this is the only record in US history of a US president explicitly ordering the overthrow of a democratically elected leader in a foreign country.
 Several days after Nixon's 15 September directive to create a coup in Chile, the CIA began to plan economic, political, and psychological warfare tactics to create a climate in which a coup would thrive.

 Then commander in chief, Gen. René Schneider, stood in the way of this operation because he was a constitutionalist and thus did not support a coup to overthrow Allende.
-As part of the plan to dispel any obstacles by Schneider, the CIA hired retired General Robert Viaux, active General Camilo Valenzuela, and Admiral Hugo Tirado to kidnap René Schneider.
-This kidnapping was part of a longer plan by the CIA which includes:
+As part of the plan to dispel any obstacles by Schneider, the CIA hired retired General Roberto Viaux, active General Camilo Valenzuela, and Admiral Hugo Tirado to kidnap René Schneider.
+This kidnapping was part of a longer plan by the CIA which included: